rich-iannone/greenwood/.github/PULL_REQUEST_TEMPLATE.md

 # Summary

-Thank you for contributing to greenwood!
+Thank you for contributing to Greenwood!
 Please explain the context and purpose of your contribution, and list the changes made to the code or docs.

 # Related GitHub Issues and PRs